Stylized Water Shader

 Users have reported to have no issues on Playstation 4 and Xbox One.
 The shaders are “surface shaders”, which means they use Unity’s internal lighting system rather than a custom one.
 This leads to assume the chance of any graphical or compiling issues are minimal.

 I do not have access to any PS4/Xbox dev kits.
 So if you find yourself having any such issues, please get in touch as I’d be happy to work towards a solution!

 With the lighting mode set to “Advanced” the shader supports Skybox reflections and Reflection Probes, as well as 3 point lights.
-Spot light are not supported.
+Spot lights are not supported.

 Objects using shaders that render to the “Transparent” render queue cannot be reflected.